Modern Slavery Statement

 Our Supply Chain

-XPS is committed to the highest standards of ethical and business conduct as it relates to the procurement of goods and services.
-Our relationships with our third-party providers, including our contract labour, are governed by legally compliant, ethical, fair and efficient contracts.
+XPS Group is committed to maintaining the highest standards of ethical and responsible business conduct in the procurement of all goods and services.
+Our relationships with our third-party providers, including our contract labour, are governed by contracts that are legally compliant, ethical, fair and aligned with our zero-tolerance approach to modern slavery.

-Given the nature of our business, and the outcome of our annual risk assessment process, we believe that the risk of modern slavery and human trafficking in our supply chain is low.
+Given the nature of our business, and the outcome of our annual risk assessment, we believe that the risk of modern slavery and human trafficking within our supply chain is low.
 However, we remain vigilant and continue to monitor and assess our supply chain to prevent complacency.

 Our policies and working practices promote equal opportunities and diversity, ensuring a safe working environment.
 These policies include: